- Prayer and Worship

 Whether you interact on social media sites throughout the day or prefer listening to the radio, the Catholic Communication Campaign (CCC) provides high quality Catholic content for you.
 Through Internet, television, radio, and newspapers, the Catholic Church uses media to spread the gospel message both locally and nationally.

-The collection funds an array of Catholic projects, including the For Your Marriage campaign and coverage of important events, like last year's papal election of Pope Francis.
+The collection funds an array of Catholic projects, including the For Your Marriage campaign and coverage of important events, like last year's papal election of Pope Francis and this year's World Meeting of Families.
 Half of all donations collected in your diocese stay in your diocese to support your local communications needs.

 By accepting this message, you will be leaving the website of the